warint/EpiBibR/README.md

 Science may use this package to accelerate new research insights about covid-19.
 The package follows the methodology put in place by the Allen Institute and its partners to create the CORD-19 dataset with some differences.
-The later is accessible through downloads of sub-sets or through a REST API.
+The latter is accessible through downloads of sub-sets or through a REST API.
 The data provide important information such as authors, methods, data, and citations to make it easier for researchers to find relevant contributions to their research questions.
 Our package